-New York Estate Planning Attorneys
+New York/Connecticut Estate Planning Attorney

 If you’re a high net worth individual, an experienced estate planning attorney is critically important.
 That’s because you can thereby ensure that you’re able to pass the fruit of your labor to the next generation or other desired beneficiary.
 That requires carefully planning for the future.
 Your attorney is a crucial element in any estate planning, which might include elements of succession planning, wealth transfers and both immediate and future taxation issues.